How to Test Your Internet Speed Properly

 How to Run the Test

-Once you've completed the prep checklist, the test itself is simple.
+Once you have completed the prep checklist, the test itself is simple.
 Go to a reliable speed test website.
-We recommend using the one from Ofcom (the UK regulator) or a globally recognised one like Ookla.
+The tool you choose depends on your region:

 Click the "Go" or "Start" button and let the test run.
 It will usually take 30-60 seconds.
 It will test three key metrics, in order: Ping, Download Speed, and Upload Speed.

-The test will give you three main numbers.
-Here’s what they mean and what they're "good" for.
+The test will give you three main numbers, plus potentially 'Jitter'.
+Here is what they mean.

 | Metric | What It Measures | Why It Matters (Good For...) |